Meet the Governors

 Jane Matheson is a Governor and a member of the Risk and Assurance Committee, she has considerable experience of the public sector having worked for local government and at a special school.
 She worked for the Audit Commission for many years reviewing client performance and improvement.
 Jane’s son was a day student at National Star for four years, leaving in 2019.
 She knows what it’s like to be a carer and navigating complex systems to try and get the best for your young person.

-GP Lara Rowlands has a daughter with cerebral palsy and is a Parent Governor at National Star College, bringing experience as a parent as well as a background of medical experience.
+GP Lara Rowlands has a daughter with cerebral palsy, bringing experience as a parent as well as a background of medical experience.
 She is an active member of the Parent Support Forum and enjoys communicating between the college and other parents.

 Lara qualified as a GP before moving to London.
 She has worked in international research focusing on osteoporosis, women’s health and gastroenterology.
 She now works as a locum GP in the NHS and for Nuffield Health.
 Outside work, Lara enjoys singing, tennis and running.